kimble4/CrossMgr/HPVMgr/helptxt/Settings.md

 Tag template|Configures a Python format string used to generate each of the default tag numbers of new riders.
 Eg. use "`{:04d}`" for the rider's bib number in decimal with 4 leading zeros, or "`{:x}`" for the rider's bib number in hexadecimal without leading zeroes.
 EventCategory template|Configures a Python format string used to generate the `EventCategory` fields in the CrossMgr sign-on sheet.
 Eg. "`Race{:d}`" for `Race1`, `Race2` etc.
 Use abbreviated team names in sign-on-sheet|If selected, team names will be written to the sign-on sheet in the abbreviated form defined on the [Teams][] screen.
 Otherwise the full team name is used.
 Useful if there are teams with very long names.
+Include para-cycling Factors in sign-on sheet|If selected, rider Factors will be displayed in the [EventEntry][] and [RaceAllocation][] screens, and an appropriate column will be included in the sign-on sheet.
+Otherwise, Factors are not used.

 The "**Commit**" button saves edits to the in-memory database, but does not write them to disk.